cthulhustig/autojimmy/README.md

    pip3 install -r requirements_sierra.txt
    ```

-### Step 3: Set up CairoSVG (Optional)
+### Step 3: Install libcairo (Optional)
-If you are going to create custom sectors it's recommended that you set up CairoSVG as it
+Installing libcairo is recommended if you are going to create custom sectors.
+It allows
-allows Auto-Jimmy to use SVG posters of your custom sectors rather than bitmap posters.
+Auto-Jimmy to use SVG posters of your custom sectors rather than bitmap posters.
+Primarily
-Primarily this is done to reduce graphical artifacts when compositing the custom sector
+this is done to reduce visual artifacts when compositing the custom sector posters onto
-posters onto the map tiles returned by Traveller Map, however, it also has the added
+the map tiles returned by Traveller Map, however, it also has the added advantage that the
-advantage that the posters take less time to generate.
+posters take less time to generate.

 #### Windows
 TODO: Need content